redhat-developer/lsp4ij/docs/LSPApi.md

 #### LSPSemanticTokensFileViewProviderFactory

+Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensSingleRootFileViewProviderFactory`.
+If specialized behavior is needed, it can also be subclassed and the appropriate `LSPSemanticTokensFileViewProvider` returned as documented below.

-Custom LSP implementations should create a subclass of `LSPSemanticTokensFileViewProviderFactory` and implement either `createFileViewProviderForLanguage()` if files are based on a specific language ID or `createFileViewProviderForFileType()` if files are based on a specific file type name.
-It's fine to implement both, of course.
-The implemented methods should return concrete implementations of `LSPSemanticTokensFileViewProvider`.
-The factory should be registered in `plugin.xml` as `language.fileViewProviderFactory` and/or `fileType.fileViewProviderFactory` as appropriate.
+If the custom LSP integration's files are based on a specific language ID, the factory should be registered in `plugin.xml` using `language.fileViewProviderFactory`.
+It its files are not based on specific language ID, it should be registered using `fileType.fileViewProviderFactory`.

 #### LSPSemanticTokensFileViewProvider